 Mediation or a collaborative divorce process can take place in person or remotely using zoom or other remote meeting tools.
-While COVID-19 remains a concern, remote mediation is a safer approach to negotiations and resolution.

 COLLABORATIVE DIVORCE

 In a collaborative divorce, the parties enter into a participation contract and agree to resolve their divorce without litigation.
-In the relatively few cases where the process does not lead to a settlement and court intervention is needed, the attorneys must withdraw.
+In the relatively rare cases where the process does not lead to a settlement and court intervention is needed, the attorneys must withdraw.
 This framework creates an atmosphere conducive to creative problem-solving.
 It reduces unpleasant posturing and blaming, all too often present in litigated cases.
 Though the collaborative divorce attorneys advocate for their clients, they are encouraged to aim for “win-win” and creative solutions, in the best interests of the client and children.

 The collaborative divorce process proceeds through meetings with parties and attorneys.
 Other professionals may participate if the case requires their involvement.
 Initial tasks tend to focus on disclosures of important information and documents and on resolving interim issues such as when and how to separate and how to handle finances while the divorce is pending.
 The process then focuses on negotiations toward a settlement and on drafting and finalizing a divorce settlement agreement.
 A neutral child specialist (often a psychologist) may educate the parents on their children’s needs and guide them toward age-appropriate parenting plans and resolution of custody issues.
 A neutral financial specialist may assist in the analysis of financial and tax information and possibly in the valuation of business assets.